BCS Approved Inspectors - Why Choose Us?

 that our clients really appreciate.

-We are a registered quality managed company operating to ISO 9001 standards, and recognised by the Royal Institution of Chartered Surveyors as well as by other leading professional bodies.
+We are a quality managed company, and recognised by the Royal Institution of Chartered Surveyors as well as by other leading professional bodies.

 Our pre-application advice on projects leading up to planning permission consent is free when conducted one-to-one from our offices.
 Book Online now to discuss your projects with us.